 Every year I honor The Dead Time by posting some of my creepier accounts mucking about in the Middle World.

-To our Western European Pagan forebearers, Samhain (the observation that became Halloween) marked the beginning of the Dead Time.
+To our Western European Pagan forebearers, Samhain and Alfablot (the observations that became Halloween) marked the beginning of the Dead Time.
 At harvest’s end when the sunlight was in short supply, it was a natural time of thanksgiving.
 On a practical level, it was appropriate to cull what must be stored for sustenance during winter, what must be seed for the next planting season.
 Spiritually, it was the time of honoring the spirit world—deities, Nature spirits, and the recently deceased.
 Closing the year, along with celebrations of successful harvest, so were the dead honored.
 A place-setting was laid at the celebratory table for those who had died that year, and food was left for them.
 I would imagine that ages ago, when resources were scarce, the gratitude expressed for the dead at year’s end was heartfelt and sincere, as was the enjoyment of the celebratory feast.
 These were the last decadent celebrations of the year, heralding the bleak winter ahead.

 Samhain is commonly called The Witches’ New Year, though in some Old North traditions, it marks only the year’s end.
 The new year didn’t begin until several weeks later, at Winter Solstice.
 Just as harvest closed the year in autumn, the return of sunlight at Solstice brought hope for the new year, as well as affirmed survival of the harsh cold.
 The time between these holy observations was the Dead Time, a space outside mundane time and perception, the mystical birth of the notion that the veil between worlds thins.
 I don’t experience a veil anytime, though this final harvest our psyche seems a bit more raw, more receptive to things we would otherwise filter out.